Last Updated: 12/23/22 | December 23rd, 2022

-But there are still amazing and affordable hostels in Tokyo where you can stay and lower your costs!
+Fortunately, there are plenty of amazing — and affordable — hostels in Tokyo where you can stay and lower your costs!

-Like Tokyo itself, the hostels here are clean, arty, and have lots of charm.
+Like Tokyo itself, these hostels here are clean, arty, and have lots of charm.
 A lot of them are super trendy with beautiful décor.
 Wi-Fi is standard, and many will have cooking facilities too.
-Beds generally cost between 2,000 and 5,000 JPY ($18-45 USD) per night.
-They host events, serve a ton of tea, and have little cubbies you can sleep in.
+Beds generally cost between 2,000 and 5,000 JPY per night and most hostels host events, serve a ton of tea, and have little cubbies you can sleep in.

 Whether you’re looking for a relaxing stay or to party the night away, the city has something for everyone!